HoldenFolk/scanner-mobile-app/README.md

 #### CocoaPods[​](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=ios#cocoapods "Direct link to CocoaPods")

-[CocoaPods](https://cocoapods.org/)  is one of the dependency management system available for iOS.
+[CocoaPods](https://cocoapods.org/)  is one of the dependency management systems available for iOS.
 CocoaPods is a Ruby  [gem](https://en.wikipedia.org/wiki/RubyGems).
 You can install CocoaPods using the version of Ruby that ships with the latest version of macOS.

 For more information, please visit  [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).

-After completing these installations you may then connect your device via lighing cable to your Mac.
+After completing these installations you may then connect your device via lightning cable to your Mac.
 **Note:** Ensure that your Mac and iPhone are on the same network so that Metro can communicate between the two devices when running the development server!

 # Installation